 Patients can experience tooth loss for a variety of different reasons.
-Some of from factors beyond your control, while others are due to issues like gum disease, tooth decay, and dental negligence.
+Some are from factors beyond your control, while others are due to issues like gum disease, tooth decay, and dental negligence.
 Finding the right ways to maintain a healthy smile can reduce your risk of tooth loss.

 Los Altos dentist Dr. Ken Schweifler understands the importance of maintaining a healthy smile.
-He takes a healthy centered approach to dental care and only recommends solutions that are designed to improve your overall wellness and function of your smile.
+He takes a healthy-centered approach to dental care and only recommends solutions that are designed to improve your overall wellness and function of your smile.
 As an experienced dentist, he works with you to educate you on your options as well as help you regain your dental health.

 WHY YOU NEED TO REPLACE MISSING TEETH